Iman Budi Hernandi: Persis Solo

-Persela Lamongan
+Return to Persela Lamongan

-He was signed for Persela Lamongan to play in Liga 1 in the 2021 season.
+Iman decided to re-join and signed a contract with former club Persela Lamongan.
 Iman made his league debut on 10 September 2021 in a match against Persipura Jayapura at the Wibawa Mukti Stadium, Cikarang.
+This season Henandi only appeared 3 times with Persela, he only recorded a total of 62 minutes of play in those three appearances.

 PSMS Medan

 In 2021, Iman signed a contract with Indonesian Liga 2 club PSMS Medan.
 He made his league debut on 4 November 2021 in a match against KS Tiga Naga.
 Iman scored his first goal for PSMS in the 5th minute at the Kaharudin Nasution Rumbai Stadium, Pekanbaru.
+On 30 November, Hernandi provided an assist a corner kick for Zikri Akbar in a 1–2 win over Sriwijaya, with this result, PSMS certainly qualified for the Liga 2 play-offs.
+PSMS managed to finish as Group A champions with 20 points.
+Until the end of the season, he contributed with 8 appearances, dan scored one goal and 1 assist during with PSMS Medan for 2021–22 season.

+On 10 September 2022, he made his start of the new season, in a North Sumatran derby against Karo United at Teladan Stadium.
+The game ended in a 1–0 victory for PSMS Medan.
+Following the dissolution of the PSMS Medan squad due to the 2022–23 Liga 2 not continuing the effects of the heartbreaking tragedy, he and his teammates chose to leave the club, and try a trial at one of the Liga 1 club.

 Return to Arema

 On 29 January 2023, Hernandi signed a contract with Liga 1 club Arema from PSMS Medan.
 Hernandi made his league debut for the club in a 1–2 win against RANS Nusantara, coming on as a substituted Gian Zola.